jarun/buku/README.md

         $ buku -d 15012014
         Index 15012020 moved to 15012014
     The last index is moved to the deleted index to keep the DB compact.
+Add `--tacit` to delete without confirmation.
 14. **Delete all** bookmarks:

         $ buku -d